Mardi Gras in Louisiana

 RIVER PARISHES

-River Parish communities celebrate Mardi Gras much like they live—loudly, joyfully, and vibrantly.
-Come experience Rolling on the River and "laissez les bons temps rouler" River Style.
+River Parishes communities celebrate Mardi Gras much like they live: loudly, joyfully and vibrantly.
+Come experience the excitement and laissez les bons temps rouler River Parishes-style.

 St Benard

-Head to “New Orleans’ Most Historic Neighbor” for a family-friendly Mardi Gras experience!
-Located just five miles from downtown New Orleans, hop on over to celebrate Carnival.
+Head to “New Orleans’ Most Historic Neighbor” for a family-friendly Mardi Gras experience.
+Located just 5 miles from downtown New Orleans, cross the river to celebrate Carnival.

 St Laundry Mardi Gras